23-25 March, 2027 | Steigenberger Wiltcher's, Brussels

 Our program consists two days of 30-minute presentations (including time for Q&A), and 60-minute panel discussions.
 We solicit proposals for high-quality presentations and ideas for panel discussions that will be of interest to the community involved with the technology, application, and policy of certification standard, focusing on:

-• Industry Alignment
+• Industry (ITC) Alignment

-• IoT Challenges
+• IoT Cyber Certification

 • Public Policy